us country flag us country flag

 The way you deliver your items dictates whether your clients will return to your storefront and purchase again.
 So, take your time to decide and follow these steps:

-1. Once you decide to expand, research the import market first.
+1. Once you decide to expand overseas, research the import market first.
 Find out what the customs regulations are, how expensive the duties and taxes can be, and the documentation you need to provide to clear customs.

 2. Use online tools to count the average estimate for import duties.
 If they are low and easily calculated, you can select DDP.